HandsOnDataViz/book/docs/HandsOnDataViz.md

 Fix Common Mistakes
 ===================

+TODO: Rewrite appendix to focus more broadly on “common mistakes” not just “code errors”

 Creating your data visualizations through code templates hosted on GitHub has multiple advantages over drag-and-drop tools.
 Coding gives you more power to customize their appearance and interactive features,